erebboah/bulk_atac_pipeline/README.md

 ## Check read quality
 First, make a prefixes text file containing the names of samples you want to process.

 I am working with 4 samples: 2 replicates of mouse C2C12 myoblasts built by me and my undergrad Isaryhia Rodriguez.
 The libraries were built using the [Active Motif kit](https://www.activemotif.com/documents/2182.pdf), cat.
-53150, and sequenced on a NextSeq 500 with 50 million reads per paired-end 43x43 library.
+53150, and sequenced on an Illumina NextSeq 500 with 50 million reads per paired-end 43x43 library.

 ```
 data/